Rolex Oyster Perpetual Datejust Ref.1601 14ct 1955

 The Strap & Buckle

-This watch currently has a green leather strap fitted, in almost unused condition and this watch has also been fitted with a matching gold-plated Rolex buckle.
+This watch is currently fitted with a green leather strap which is in almost unused condition and this is fitted with a gold-plated Rolex buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.

 Box and Papers